kippjohnson/reproducible_research/README.md

 2. To actually be a working Git-Docker-Travis CI environment which can easily be cloned and put to other uses.

 The end product will be a Docker container that contains all of the code and data necessary to ensure computational reproducibility of your work or model.
-Docker allows a third party to run the exact same code by simplying downloading your Docker container.
+Docker allows a third party to run the exact same code by simply downloading your Docker container.
 We will use Git for version control coupled with Continuous Analysis.
 There are a number of continuous analysis tools; I found that I prefer [travis-ci](https://travis-ci.com) because it is relatively straightforward and you get unlimited free open-source projects.
 Students also get unlimited private projects for free.

 This repository uses R. It is possible to switch to other languages by starting wtih a different Dockerfile (explained later).